SDGforskning/sdg-strings/SDG02_query_action_WoS.md

           )
         )
         NEAR/15
-            ("rural infrastructure"
+            ("rural infrastructure" OR "rural tech*"
-            OR "agronom*" OR "agroecolog*" OR "agro ecolog*" OR "agricultural sector" OR "plant bank$" OR "seed bank$" OR "gene bank$" OR "genebank$" OR "germplasm bank$" OR "cryobank$" OR
+            OR ("rural development" AND ("agri*" OR "agro*" OR "smallhold*" OR "farm*")) OR "agricultur* development" OR "development of agriculture" OR "agronom*" OR "agroecolog*" OR "agro ecolog*" OR "agricultural sector" OR "plant bank$" OR "seed bank$" OR "gene bank$" OR "genebank$" OR "germplasm bank$" OR "cryobank$" OR
               (
-                ("infrastructure" OR "technolog*" OR "biotech*" OR "research" OR "science$" OR "innovation" OR "R&D") NEAR/5 ("agricultur*" OR "smallhold*" OR "small hold*" OR "farm*" OR "irrigation" OR "agri food" OR "agrifood" OR "aquaculture" OR "mariculture")
+                ("infrastructure" OR "technolog*" OR "biotech*" OR "research" OR "science$" OR "innovation" OR "R&D") NEAR/5 ("agricultur*" OR "smallhold*" OR "small hold*" OR "farm*" OR "irrigation" OR "agri food" OR "agrifood" OR "agrofood" OR "aquaculture" OR "mariculture")
               )
             )
       )